EPIC EV ROAD TRIPS

 Nestled on a serene peninsula along the Schroon River just 4 miles north of Lake George Village, Lake George Riverview Campground offers 170 campsites, including riverside and beachfront spots, each equipped with 20/30/50 electric, water, sewer, a picnic table and a fire ring.
 It also offers a number of tent sites just feet from the river.
 The campground offers a natural sand beach and a pool, as well as canoeing, kayaking, and tubing in what they call “nature’s water park.”
 It also offers complimentary Wi-Fi, an arcade, a playground, and a convenience store.

 I reached out to the campground via email in advance of my trip, explaining the type of camping I planned to do and asking for guidance in selecting a site.
-They wrote back, suggesting that two of their tent sites would be great for Tesla camping: 6 and 7.
+They wrote back the very next morning, suggesting that two of their tent sites would be great for Tesla camping: 6 and 7.
 They advised that these were tent sites that were situated alongside their kayak launch, with six being more private but a bit further from the river, and seven being less private but closer to the water.
 Both, I was assured, were directly on the water.
 I first tried for seven but a glitch occurred, and it showed as unavailable after the confirmation screen.
 I went for six, next, and it took.
+And it turned out that site 6 was the perfect campsite for my style of camping…